futureproofmusicschool/milestone-widget/README.md

 ```

 Notes:
-- The app uses the term “Milestone” in the UI; the `monthly_plan` array is treated as Milestones 1..12.
+- The `monthly_plan` array contains the 12 milestones (indexed as Milestones 1..12 in the UI).
+- The `month` field in each entry is kept for compatibility but represents milestone number.
-- The `goal` field is outcome‑based and must start with “Be able to …”.
-It’s a capability statement (not an instruction).
+- The `goal` field is outcome‑based and must start with "Be able to …".
+It's a capability statement (not an instruction).
+- The `quarterly_summary` divides the journey into quarters (Q1: Milestones 1-3, Q2: Milestones 4-6, Q3: Milestones 7-9, Q4: Milestones 10-12).
 - The former `explanation` field is removed everywhere.

 ## Features